-Just eight degrees north of the equator, the Osa Peninsula juts out of the western coast of Costa Rica not far from the border with Panama.
-Lapa Rios is located on 1,000 acres at the peninsula’s very tip, surrounded by thick tropical forests but near three beautiful beaches.
-The Osa Peninsula forms the western shore of the wild Golfo Dulce and the lodge overlooks the confluence of the gulf and the Pacific Ocean.
+Just eight degrees north of the equator, the Osa Peninsula juts out of the Pacific coast of Costa Rica, not far from the border with Panama.
+Lapa Rios is located on 1,000 acres at the peninsula’s very tip, surrounded by thick tropical forests near three beautiful beaches.
+The peninsula forms the western shore of the wild Golfo Dulce and the lodge overlooks the confluence of the gulf and the Pacific Ocean.

 The Ngäbe, or Guayamí, aboriginal community has lived deep in the forests of the Osa Peninsula for hundreds of years.
 They maintain a traditional lifestyle sustained by subsistence agriculture, fishing, hunting, and gathering.
 They also create and sell traditional handicrafts like dresses and bags.
 The Ngäbere language is rich in terms of describing the forest’s biodiversity, a sacred concept in their culture.